-The key to fix an oily skin is by keeping it hydrated both internally and externally.
-Coconuts contain a massive amount of Vitamin C which can provide the body and your skin with a lot of health benefits.
+The key to fix oily skin is by keeping it hydrated both internally and externally.
+Coconuts contain a massive amount of Vitamin C, which can provide the body and your skin with a lot of health benefits.

 Coconut water not only keeps your skin clear and nourished, but it also prevents acne breakouts and pigmentation.